Why Do Rugby Players Dive? (Find Out Why These Players Dive During The Game!)

 In both rugby league and rugby union, the attacking team which is the scoring team gets the opportunity to attempt a conversion when a try is scored.
 This conversion means a free-kick at the goal to modify the try from a set of points into a bigger set of points.
 At any point on the field of play in line, the kick is taken parallel to the touchlines with the point that the ball was grounded for the try.
 Extra points are scored if the attempt is successful.

-Rather losing the ball when trying to pass it to teammate or by being tackled, most attackers used to quickly ground the ball immediately they are confronted by an opposing defender.
-Generally, a conversion is worth of two good points in both rugby league and rugby union.
-However, a five-point try is converted to seven by a successful kick at goal in rugby union, whereas, in rugby league, a successful kick at goal converts four-point try to six.
+Rather than losing the ball when trying to pass it to a teammate or by being tackled, most attackers used to quickly ground the ball immediately after they were confronted by an opposing defender.
+Generally, a conversion is worth two good points in both rugby league and rugby union.
+However, a five-point try is converted to seven by a successful kick at a goal in rugby union, whereas, in rugby league, a successful kick at a goal converts four-point try to six.

 Why Do Rugby Players Slide?